 This is one of the few books on this list that is not very funny.
 It’s actually a self-help book for those who have or think they might have obsessive-compulsive disorder, written by a TV personality who kept his disease hidden from himself, and the world, for years.

-Best known as the host of Nickelodeon's game show, Double Dare, in the 80’s and 90’s, Summers uses his life as a backdrop to show how he handled his compulsions, diagnosis, and eventually conquered his condition.
+Best known as the host of Nickelodeon’s game show, Double Dare, in the ’80s and ’90s, Summers uses his life as a backdrop to show how he handled his compulsions and diagnosis and eventually conquered his condition.
 It even includes a piece written by his doctor, Eric Hollander, who adds a professional perspective to Marc’s own experiences.

 Filmmaker Kevin Smith records the day-to-day details of his life from March 2005 to November 2006.
 Nothing is left out, and I mean nothing.

-The book starts with entries chronicling everything from what fast food restaurant he ate in each night to how well he did in his ongoing online gambling games.
+My Boring-Ass Life starts with entries chronicling everything from what fast food restaurant he ate at each night to how well he did in his ongoing online gambling games.
 Halfway through, the focus shifts as Smith chronicles filming his latest movie, Clerks 2, before heading off to Canada to star in the movie Catch and Release.

-Smith then dedicates a large chunk of the book to the history of best friend, Jason Mewes’ drug addiction and how he pulled himself from the brink of death to clean himself up and start fresh.
-The book ends with Smith meeting one of heroes, actor Bruce Willis, on the set of Live Free or Die Hard and his desire to work with him on a future project.
-Any fan of Smith’s knows how this interaction plays out after the events of the book, and it’s amusing to have the diary end on such an upbeat note, knowing the professional misery that is to follow.
+Smith then dedicates a large chunk of the book to the history of his best friend, Jason Mewes’ drug addiction and how he pulled himself from the brink of death to clean himself up and start fresh.
+The book ends with Smith meeting one of the heroes, actor Bruce Willis, on the Live Free or Die Hard set and his desire to work with him on a future project.
+Any fan of Smith’s knows how this interaction plays out after the events of the book, and it’s amusing to have the diary end on such an upbeat note, knowing the professional misery to follow.

-I read the 70 page, nine part story buried in the middle of the book titled, Me and My Shadow in one sitting.
-This is the section that tells the story of Jason Mewes’ drug addiction from Smith’s point of view and all that Smith did to save his friend’s life time and again before he ultimately discovered that only Mewes could save himself and stands by eagerly as he does.
+I read the 70-page, nine-part story buried in the middle of the book Me and My Shadow in one sitting.
+This section tells the story of Jason Mewes’ drug addiction from Smith’s point of view and all that Smith did to save his friend’s life time and again before he ultimately discovered that only Mewes could save himself, standing by eagerly as he does.